Table of Contents

 URL Explanation

-/swirl/searchproviders/ List SearchProvider objects, newest first; create a new one using the POST button and the form at the bottom
+/swirl/searchproviders/ List all SearchProvider objects (newest first); create a new one using the POST form

-/swirl/searchproviders/id/ Retrieve a specific SearchProvider object; destroy it using the DELETE button; edit it using the PUT button and the form at the bottom
+/swirl/searchproviders/id/ Retrieve a specific SearchProvider object; delete it using the DELETE button; edit it using the PUT button

 Search Object

-The only required property is a query_string with the actual text to be searched.
-All other properties are optional when creating a Search object, and they will have default values shown below.
-As SWIRL executes a search, asynchronously, it will update properties of the Search object like status and result_url in real-time.
+The only required property is query_string, which contains the search text.
+All other properties are optional and have default values.
+SWIRL executes searches asynchronously, updating properties like status and result_url in real-time.

 Properties